pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 The average accuracy assessed as IAP, which is numerically equivavlent to the ROC AUC, was about 0.94 (assesed for each activity during LOO CV and averaged).

-Additionally, 2-f CV was conducted for the selected targets:
+Additionally, 2-f Cross-Validation (chemical structure of each compound having more than one label could be placed in both subsets, but with different labels considered during the classifier's building) was conducted for the selected targets:

 | label     | n_tested | ROC AUC     |
 |-----------|----------|-------------|